 What to Pack

 Our What to Pack for Kyoto, Japan guide covers all of the necessities, along with some things that will help improve your trip to Japan.
-To answer some common questions, no voltage converter is necessary for Japan, and you don’t need things like a neck wallet or other items for the sake of safety like you might want in Europe, since there’s virtually no crime in Japan.
+To answer some common questions, no voltage converter is necessary for Japan, and you don’t need things like a neck wallet for the sake of safety like you might want in Europe, since there’s virtually no crime in Japan.

 However, there are a few things you might want to pack for the long international flight.
-Sarah had trouble sleeping on our first couple of flights to Japan, so she purchased these reusable earplugs, this sleep mask, and this fancy inflatable airplane pillow (whatever pillow you get, make sure it’s inflatable–carrying a normal pillow while traveling is a hassle).
-Now she swears by all 3.
-I could sleep on a pile of hay during a death metal concert, so I don’t use earplugs or a special pillow.
+Sarah had trouble sleeping on our first couple of flights to Japan, and now she has several things she swears by to help her sleep, all of which are covered in that packing list.
+I could sleep on a pile of hay during a death metal concert, so I don’t use anything special.

 As we’ve stressed multiple times now, Kyoto is a city of four distinct seasons.
 Spring and fall are both lovely, temperate times of the year, but it gets really hot and humid in the summer, and it snows in the winter.
 If you’re visiting Japan during the summer, things like Frogg Togg Chilly Pads will also come in handy.
 If you’re visiting in the winter, you’ll want to pack layers, including outerwear.

 Ideally, we’d recommend packing this all in a single roller-bag.
 Navigating Japan’s public transportation can be stressful, and that’s doubly the case with luggage.
-We’ve seen the looks of horror in traveler’s eyes while dragging two suitcases and trying to dodge commuters during rush hour at Tokyo Station.
-Even during our long trips, we always limit ourselves to one carry-on suitcase each, plus a backpack.
+We’ve seen the looks of horror in traveler’s eyes while dragging two suitcases and trying to dodge commuters during rush hour at train stations.
 (We’ll also typically pack a cheap/lightweight duffel bag inside our suitcase that we then for souvenirs purchased at our last stop.)

 Where & What to Eat

-Being a traditional city brimming with culture, Kyoto has a multitude of traditional dining experiences.
-These are exceptional, memorable experiences.
-However, they’re also time consuming, and if you only have a few days in Kyoto, you should stick to quicker and easier options.
-Our recommendation in this regard is noodles.
-We are “ramen heads” we cover our favorite options in Best Ramen Restaurants in Kyoto, which is the result of “research” at over 50 ramen shops in Kyoto.
+That dining guide contains everything: what not to eat, where to find budget kaiseki, the importance of dining at 7-11 (seriously!), and so much more.
+Being a traditional city brimming with culture, Kyoto has a multitude of dining options, and they’re all detailed there.
+We are particularly partial to noodles; our favorite options are covered in Best Ramen Restaurants in Kyoto, which is the result of “research” at over 50 ramen shops in Kyoto.

 If you have more time in the city or want to spend more time eating, consider kaiseki.
 This is a traditional multi-course Japanese meal that is as much about artful presentation and omotenashi as it is about the food itself.
 Kaiseki options abound in Gion, and typically start at over $100 per person.

 Kyoto is also known for its seasonal vegetables, as well as its burgeoning independent coffee scene.
 There are a number of exceptional coffee shops in Kyoto, so don’t settle for Starbucks…with one exception.
 See our Best Coffee Shops in Kyoto list for more specific recommendations.

 You can also find plenty of izakaya, tempura, soba, udon, ramen, katsu, unagi, sushi, and okonomiyaki restaurants throughout the city.
 We’ve started a series compiling some of the city’s best restaurants in Our Favorite Kyoto Restaurants – Part 1 and Part 2 posts.
 Parts 3 – 17 will be coming soon, and we’ll probably have even more installments after that.
 We love to eat, and have had dozens of great meals in Kyoto.